sentayhu19/Songs-back-end/README.md

 This route retrieves the total number of songs, artists, genre, and the number of songs by statistics data in the application's database.
 The endpoint for this route is /gestatus and it accepts a GET request.
 The getTotalCounts function handles this request by querying the database for the relevant counts and returning the result as a response.
 Technologies Used

-This API is built using the following technologies:
+This Back-end is built using the following technologies:

   -  Node.js
  -    Express